openspaceobservatory/live/README.md

-# live
+# OSO Live

-The live stream of data from SatNOGS station in Athens, GR and meteorological data from Liverpool, UK.
+The first iteration of OSO Live, streaming data from SatNOGS stations in Athens, GR and Liverpool, UK for the FACT Liverpool *The New Observatory* exhibition.